Comparative Thinking Skills: Teaching Students to Compare and Contrast

 Compare, in relation to reading, refers to the process of identifying the similarities and differences between two things.
 On the other hand, Contrast refers to identifying only the differences between two things.
 While the distinction between these two terms may appear on the surface to be quite subtle, it is important that students can accurately differentiate between the two concepts to ensure they are able to answer questions and prompts accurately.

-A COMPLETE COMPARE AND CONTRAST UNIT FOR STUDENTS
+A COMPLETE TEACHING UNIT ON COMPARE AND CONTRAST ESSAY WRITING

 Teach your students to write excellent compare and contrast essays using a proven model of research skills, writing strategies and engaging content.
 ALL CONTENT, RESOURCES AND ASSESSMENT TOOLS INCLUDED.